cferdinandi/adventure/content/gm.md

 Suddenly, in the distance, you catch sight of it: the Tower of the Black Pearl, peaking out from the depths of the sea.
 {{</callout>}}

+### Ask Questions

+You can make your life a lot easier as a GM, and get your players far more engaged in the game, by asking them questions about the world.

+At the start of a game, ask the players why they're there, and what they've heard about the problem or situation.
+You can work these hooks into the story and use them to fill in missing details.

+Later in the game, rather than just telling players about a location, you can ask them what _they_ see.

+{{<callout title="Examples">}}

+<p class="margin-bottom-small"><strong>At the start of a game:</strong></p>

+- Why are you interested in the black pearl?
+- What have you heard about the wizard who used to live here?
+- Do you know of anyone else who might be interested in it?
+- What creatures and traps do you think await within?

+<p class="margin-bottom-small"><strong>During a game:</strong></p>

+- The tunnel you're in suddenly forks into three small tunnels.
+Looking around and glancing down each one, what do you see?
+- A pirate appears from a hidden alcove and approaches you.
+What does he say?

+{{</callout>}}

 ### Improvising

 As an open-ended role-playing game, the players can take an adventure in a lot of directions.
 As a Game Master, you'll probably have to improvise and make stuff up as you go along.